DuttaSoumya/HinduTexts/Malika_Dr_Ratnakar_Sahu/Overview.md

 ## Observations
 From the text the following observations have been gleaned,
+- [Page 41](Page041.md): **_Listen to my words, in the 19th anka, meteror showers in 3 cities (Tripura?), the world will be wandering.
+In the 22nd Anka, blood shall flow in Medina/ Medinipur?
+(1)_**
+- [Page 42](Page042.md): **_Counting from Purushottam Deb the 19th king will not be succeeded by a new king, there will be many in the dynasty.
+The sea will come on the 15th to 17th Anka and salt shall arrive from the east._** [As per [Wikipedia](https://en.wikipedia.org/wiki/Dibyasingha_Deba), 2022 corresponds to 65 Anka and 2027 shall correspond to the 70th Anka.]
 - [Page 74](Page074.md): **_Pisces and Saturn shall be residing in the Mukunda year.
 India will be shocked ?_** [The heir to the current king Divyasinh Deb will be called Mukunda Dev.
 [Reference](https://en.wikipedia.org/wiki/Puri_Estate#:~:text=The%20heir%20to%20the%20current,name%20of%20Mukunda%20Deva%20IV.)
 Does this mean that the ruler changes during this time?]
 - [Page 74](Page074.md): **_Madhu (1), 6th day on a thursday, trouble shall be brewing among the devotees.
 Know that period is 18th, some devotees will be troubled._** [Saturn enters Pisces next in March 2023 and stays there til 3rd June 2027.
 Probable dates is the 3rd April 2025 is the 6th day of Sukla paksha and a Thursday.]
 - [Page 76](Page076.md): **_As the 23rd goes and again on 24th, devotees will get some proof.
 The earth will see meteor showers._**